 A housing association may give you a starter tenancy as a 12-month trial period at the beginning of your tenancy.

 Most housing association tenants have assured tenancies, but you should check your status if you are uncertain.
 If you have another type of housing association tenancy, your rights will be very different.

 Housing associations often provide assured shorthold tenancies if the tenancy is temporary, or if it is a starter or demoted tenancy

-Secure tenants have relatively stronger rights than other housing association tenants.
+Secure tenants have stronger rights compared to other housing association tenants.
 Secure tenancies started before January 1989, but there are exceptions.